 Initially Yanapai worked in the communities of Aramachay, Quicha Chico and Miraflores on the highland district of Sincos on the Western flank of the Mantaro Valley.
 Projects evaluating production systems of High Andean communities were supported by Oxfam America.
 Additionally a collaborative project was set up with “CRISP” (Collaborative Program on Small Ruminants SR-CRSP) to evaluate and implement traditional and new technologies.

-On June 14th 1988, Yanapai falls victim to a terrorist attack and loses two members during field a day : North American economist Constantine Gregory and Veterinarian Gustavo Rojas Caramuti.
-As a consequence Yanapai pulls back its highland operations and concentrates work in the Valleys floors far away from communities on the experiment stations of the “Instituto Veterinario de Investigaciones tropicales y de Altura” (IVITA) of the Universidad Mayor of San Marcos .
+On June 14th 1988, Yanapai becomes victim of a terrorist attack and loses two members during a field day: North American economist Constantine Gregory and Veterinarian Gustavo Rojas Caramuti.
+As a consequence Yanapai pulls back its highland operations and concentrates work in the Valleys far away from communities on the experiment stations of the “Instituto Veterinario de Investigaciones tropicales y de Altura” (IVITA) of the Universidad Mayor of San Marcos .

 Our return to the communities

 Demand for technical know-how on “seed” and animal husbandry from the regional women’s organization “Yachaq Mama” in the community of Quilcas triggered the return of Grupo Yanapai to the communities in 1992.
-In over 22 years since, we have worked to establish a strong work relationship with the community based on trust and reciprocity.
+Since then, we have worked to establish a strong work relationship with the community based on trust and reciprocity.

 Quilcas has participated for three years in a row in MISTURA, a renowned International food festival in Lima, promoting their delicious, diverse and organically grown potato varieties (grown in traditional mixed lots – in ‘chalo’ or ‘chaqqru’).
 There is public demand for these diverse ‘papas nativas’, but “market” intermediaries and popular restaurants seem fixed on monoculture.